Desperate Housewife

 • Nature & Travel

-In 2023, with the support of canine experts and biologists, California winemakers enlisted a pair of English Springer Spaniels, affectionately named Zinni and Sovi B (after the Zinfandel and Sauvignon…
+In 2023, with the help of canine experts and biologists, California winemakers enlisted two English Springer Spaniels — Zinni and Sovi B, named after Zinfandel and Sauvignon Blanc — to…

 • Nature & Travel

-This charming and amusing baby royal crab was accidentally caught by researchers from the National Oceanic and Atmospheric Administration (NOAA) in the Gulf of Mexico.
-The marine creature quickly became…
+A tiny pink royal crab accidentally caught by researchers from the National Oceanic and Atmospheric Administration (NOAA) in the Gulf of Mexico has become a viral hit.
+The marine creature’s…

 • Nature & Travel

-A Texas-based company, Colossal Biosciences, has announced a groundbreaking scientific breakthrough in the field of biotechnology and genetic engineering.
-This team of like-minded individuals aims to bring the woolly mammoth…
+A Texas-based firm, Colossal Biosciences, says it has a breakthrough in biotechnology and genetic engineering.
+The team plans to bring the woolly mammoth—and other long-extinct species—back to life.
+Valued at…

 • Nature & Travel

-According to a statement from the Copernicus Climate Change Service, 2024 has become the warmest year on record and the first calendar year in which global temperatures exceeded pre-industrial levels…
+Copernicus Climate Change Service said 2024 was the warmest year on record and the first calendar year where global temperatures exceeded pre-industrial levels by 1.5 °C. Experts from Copernicus, a…

 • Nature & Travel